 • An organization that does not possess non-profit status may be considered if a non-profit organization agrees to sponsor it.

-• Proposed projects are hands on educational, mentoring or therapeutic arts based programs.
+• Proposed projects are hands on educational, mentoring or therapeutic arts based experiences for participants.

 7. FREQUENTLY ASKED QUESTIONS